eagle840/killercoda-labs/prometheus/step2.md

 check the status>targets page do check that it is getting data from the docker endpoint (port 9323)

-swarm_store_batch_latency_seconds_count

-Open the 'graph tab' and use the 'meterics explorer' next to the Execute button
+Open the 'graph tab' and use the 'meterics explorer' next to the Execute button to see available metrics/logs

 ### Add Grafana